National Bank of Malawi: Branch network

 As of April 2018, National Bank of Malawi maintained over thirty branches, referred to as "service centers" by the bank.

 Governance

-George B Partridge, a non-executive director, serves as the Chairman of the 12 member Board of Directors.
-The Managing Director and Chief Executive Officer is MacFussy Kawawa, who is assisted by eleven (11) other senior managers in overseeing the day-to-day activities of the bank.
+Jimmy Lipunga, a non-executive director, serves as the Chairman of the 12 member Board of Directors.
+The Managing Director and Chief Executive Officer is Harold Jiya, who is assisted by eleven (11) other senior managers in overseeing the day-to-day activities of the bank.

 Acquisition and merger with Indebank

 In July 2015, NBM acquired 97.05 percent of Indebank, a commercial bank in which the government of Malawi owned a 40 percent stake.
 NBM paid MWK:6.5 billion (approximately US$9.1 million).
 For the one-year up to 1 July 2016, the operations of Indenbank were integrated into NBM, with closure of some bank branches, where the two institutions' service centers were in close proximity.